 Edwin Hubble’s Calculation Of The Age Of The Universe

-An unchanging key for the calculation of the age of the universe is Hubble constant.
-Well, you can see, Hubble constant is named after Edwin Hubble, the namesake of the Hubble Space Telescope.
+An unchanging key for the calculation of the age of the universe is the Hubble constant.
+Well, you can see, the Hubble constant is named after Edwin Hubble, the namesake of the Hubble Space Telescope.
 Edwin Hubble was the first physicist to calculate the universe’s expansion rate in 1929.

 According to the calculation done by Edwin Hubble himself, the Hubble parameter is equal to 70 kilometers/second per megaparsec.
 One megaparsec is equal to 3.09×1019 km.
 A parsec is about 3.3 light-years.
 Therefore, in terms of the original Hubble constant, the cosmic age of the universe is approximately 13.8 billion years.

 However, from the title of this article, it is evident that maybe now we have a new age of the universe.
 Meaning, Physicists at the University of Oregon, United States have calculated a new mathematical value of the Hubble constant.